|Oracle® Database VLDB and Partitioning Guide

 MERGE operation as part of an Information lifecycle Management strategy, you can relocate older partitions to the most cost-effective storage tier.
 The data is available for

 SELECT but not for DML operations during the operation.
 Local indexes are maintained and you most likely relocate those as part of the merge or move operation as well.
 Normal index maintenance is done for partitioned or nonpartitioned global indexes and is fully available for select and DML operations.

 The following example shows how to merge the January 2006 and February 2006 partitions in the

 orders table, and store them in a different tablespace.
 Any local index partitions are also moved to the

 ts_low_cost tablespace as part of this operation.
 The

-For more information about the benefits of partition maintenance operations for Information Lifecycle Management, see Chapter 5, "Managing and Maintaining Time-Based Information".
+For more information about the benefits of partition maintenance operations for Information Lifecycle Management, see Chapter 5, "Using Partitioning for Information Lifecycle Management".